ritterim/rimdev-blog/_posts/2019-11-04-foreach-for-ie-11.md

 Supporting IE comes with challenges if you are using es6, and while babel helps greatly there is a few gotcheas.
 One of the main one is using `forEach` on dom elements.
 In modern browsers it’s pretty easy to select dom elements and loop through them to add something like an `eventListener`.
 Open up IE 11 and you will find “Object doesn't support property or method 'forEach'” in the console.

-There is a few simple ways we can solves this, the first is to wrap dom select in a `Array.prototype.slice.call` to allow IE to be able to iterate through it,
+There is a few simple ways we can solves this, the first is to wrap the dom selection in a `Array.prototype.slice.call` to allow IE to be able to iterate through it,

 ```js
 let navLinks = Array.prototype.slice.call(document.querySelectorAll('.navigation-link'))